DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/arduino-ide.rst

 Type in a command or two
 =========================

-There is an entire language that DCC-EX understands.
+There is an entire language that |EX-CS| understands.
 We call this the DCC-EX API for "Application Programming Interface".
 If you are interested, the list of all the commands is here in the `DCC-EX Wiki <https://github.com/DCC-EX/CommandStation-EX/wiki>`_.
 Let's just try two commands to make sure everything is working.

-All DCC-EX commands begin with a ``<`` and end with a ``>``.
+All |DCC-EX| commands begin with a ``<`` and end with a ``>``.
 In the command window, type ``<1>`` and press the ``send`` button, or Enter on your keyboard.
 Power should come on to the main track.
 You should see 2 red LEDs light on the "A" power output of the motor shield.

 Now enter ``<s>`` (lowercase).
 You should see status information for your Command Station appear in the log.